khulnasoft-lab/design.khulnasoft.com/contents/regions/empty-states.md

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:

-TODO: Add Sketch Measure Preview for empty states
+TODO: Add Figma specs for empty states